dikortis/LetsTalkETC/Episodes/Episode_5.md

-animosity you know back and forth between a theremin etherion plastic what made me reluctant to continue supporting etherium is that like I mentioned a couple times before I see Bitcoin in its orientation being this experiment in anarcho-capitalism where the blockchain
+animosity you know back and forth between a theremin etherion plastic what made me reluctant to continue supporting ethereum is that like I mentioned a couple times before I see Bitcoin in its orientation being this experiment in anarcho-capitalism where the blockchain